-Periodic manual measurements and continuous water-level data recorded in wells were used to map the winter 2019-2020 water-level surface within the producing zone of the Upper Santa Fe Group aquifer in the Albuquerque region.
+Periodic manual measurements and continuous water-level data collected from wells were used to map the winter 2021-2022 water-level surface within the producing zone of the upper Santa Fe Group aquifer in the Albuquerque region.
 Winter was defined as November through February (inclusive).
 Standard methods, as described in Falk et al. (2011) and Galanter and Curry (2019), were used to acquire these data in the field.

-All available data from January 1, 2015, to September 1, 2020, were accumulated and reviewed.
-The data were collected by the U.S. Geological Survey (USGS), the New Mexico Bureau of Geology and Mineral Resources (NMBGMR), Bernalillo County, and the U.S Department of Energy; the data were retrieved from USGS and NMBGMR databases.
-A total of 312 wells in the Albuquerque area that had water-level measurements from 2015 to 2020 were examined.
+All available data from November 1, 2021, to March 1, 2022 (the defined "time window"), were compiled and reviewed.
+The data were collected by the U.S. Geological Survey (USGS), the New Mexico Bureau of Geology and Mineral Resources (NMBGMR), and Bernalillo County.
+A total of 122 USGS wells in the Albuquerque area that had water-level measurements in the time window were examined.
+An additional five NMBGMR and Bernalillo County wells also had measurements in the time window.
 These wells are located across an area larger than the extent of the boundaries of the maps shown in the accompanying figures.
 Calculations and interpolations were performed across this larger area, and the results were clipped to the extent shown, which is the extent of previous water-level maps prepared by Falk et al. (2011) and Galanter and Curry (2019).
-This process reduces the influence of artifacts caused by edge effects in the interpolations and produces maps spatially consistent with previous work.

 Figure 1.
 Predevelopment water-level elevation contours from Bexfield and Anderholm (2000) and interpolated surface (color shading).
-The study area boundary in this and the subsequent maps is from Galanter and Curry (2019).
+The study area boundary in this and the subsequent maps is from Galanter and Curry (2019). amsl = above mean sea level